rzaveri/Tm2_SSW555_Gedcom/README.md

 # Tm2_SSW555_Gedcom
-Read from Gedcom file and find anamolies
+Read from Gedcom file and find anamolies.
 It is Team project for course Agile Method of Software Engineering in Java following Scrum.